Syllabus for the Gateless Academy

 • Flashbacks and flash-forwards: the most common mistake and how to avoid it.

-• Why flash is so absolutely necessary in the how-to.
+• Why flash is so absolutely necessary in the how-to, where to put it, how to use it.

-Series Seven Is All About How to Create Setting, Place and Emotional Urgency.
+Series Seven: How to Create Setting, Place and Emotional Urgency.

-• The cinematic nature of the contemporary book, how to do it and why that’s not just for dimestore novels.
+• The cinematic nature of the contemporary book, how to do it and why you can’t sell your writing without it.

-• The lessons in description of Cormac McCarthy and other literary iconoclasts.
+• The lessons in description of Cormac McCarthy and other literary iconoclasts who have used it to create a worldwide name for themselves.

 • How to work with description swaths to get to that perfect slice of life, otherwise known as description in the white space.

-Series Eight Is All About Creating Cinematic Writing: Even in the How-to, This Is the Only Writing That Sells Today.
+Series Eight: Creating Cinematic Writing: The Only Writing That Sells Today.

-• Scene construction and how it mimics the structure of your entire book.
+• How to create scene construction that mirrors the structure of an entire book.

-• How-to scenes and why they must mirror the reader’s experience without dragging the bucket along with the horse.
+• Creating scenes that mirror the reader’s experience without dragging the bucket along with the horse.

 • Letting scenes write your book and what that skill entails (hint: this may mean a lot of leisure hours!).

-• How and why scenes make how-tos, novels, and memoirs into bestsellers.
+• How to create scenes that make how-tos, novels, and memoirs into bestsellers.

-• Grounding your reader again and again in the micro frame, how and where to do it so that your reader can't turn away from the page.
+• The skill you need to ground your reader again and again in the micro frame, how and where to do it so that your reader can’t turn away from the page.

-• What you want from the scene, how to know if you’ve gotten it, and how not to repeat it.
+• What you want from the scene, how to know if you’ve gotten it, and how not to repeat it again.

-• Theme and agenda: why these come last and how they choke the reader.
+• Theme and agenda: why these come last and how they choke the reader if they arrive too early in the work.

 • The scene dump, the description dump, the character dump, and why you must go to the dump to create fast-moving, crazy-beautiful prose.

-• Saving the darlings: the whole is bigger than its parts and what Faulkner really meant by “going in for the kill.”
+• Saving the darlings.
+What we mean when we say the whole is bigger than its parts and what Faulkner really meant by “going in for the kill.”
+How to use it to save the book from the trashcan.

-• What works and stays, why the red pen and the cross-out are carcinogens to the Muse.
+• What works and stays, why the red pen and the cross-out are carcinogens and how to edit in a way that disabuses them of their power.

 • What in the world do you do once you are finished?